-Step 2: Determine the current capacity of your data center to gain an adequate picture your DC.
+Step 2: Determine the current capacity of your data center to gain a good picture of your Data Center.
 Use your essential metric areas to focus your assessment of current workload capacity.
 This could generally include space, power, and networking.
-More specifically, it might involve server configuration, consumed resources, memory, rack power and space, cooling, data port connectivity, and other factors.
+It might involve server configuration, consumed resources, memory, rack power and space, cooling, data port connectivity, and other factors.

 Step 3: Compare your chosen metrics and goals with the current capacity revealed in step two.
-This assessment will highlight the key areas for current capacity improvement and reveal ongoing opportunities as new needs arise or as the landscape develops.
+This assessment will highlight the critical areas for capacity improvement and reveal ongoing opportunities as new needs arise or as the landscape develops.

-Step 4: Once you know your chief areas for improvement, form a plan for how improvements can be enacted.
+Step 4: Once you know your chief areas for improvement, form a plan for how to execute them.
 Tools can help you map the path forward.
-DCIM software can greatly increase your effectiveness of decisions and implementation as it offers analysis of various metrics in the data center—such as power consumption, equipment status, and more—that catalyzes the efficacy of your changes.
+Data Center Infrastructure Management (DCIM) software can significantly increase your effectiveness of decisions and implementation as it analyzes various metrics in the data center—such as power consumption, equipment status, and more—that catalyze the efficacy of your changes.

 Step 5: Having an implementation plan, now you must begin the work of actually enacting the changes across your data center, attending to improvements and consolidations that impact both the short-term and long-term.

 Step 6: Even after the first strategic actions of data center capacity planning have been taken, ongoing futuristic planning is essential.
-Develop a consistent plan to continually audit your data centers.
+Develop a consistent plan to audit your data centers continually.
 This will keep your DCs ahead of changes happening in the industries you serve and exponentially benefit both your business and the consumer.

 For more resources on capacity planning and data center management—including Hybrid Digital Infrastructure Management (HDIM), continue exploring nlyte.com.